Al-Huneidi/Mission_to_Mars/README.md

 Web scrape information about Mars for analysis and create an app to display analysis.

 # Project Overview
-Using web scraping to gather the latest data about the planet Mars by pulling data from multiple websites, storing it in a database then presenting the collected data on a webpage.
+Using web scraping to gather the latest data about the planet Mars by pulling data from multiple websites, storing it in a database then presenting the collected data for a web app.

 ## Objective